dlemstra/Magick.NET/Readme.txt

 Breaking changes.

+Magick.NET 6.8.7.?:
+  - Refactored MagickImageStatistics to prepare for upcoming changes in ImageMagick 7.

 Magick.NET 6.8.7.101:
   - Renamed Matrix classes: MatrixColor = ColorMatrix and MatrixConvolve = ConvolveMatrix.
   - Renamed Depth method with Channels parameter to BitDepth and changed the other method into a property.